SM Spirituality Media

 The core claim

 The world appears to contain a knower and a known, a self and what the self perceives.
-Advaita Vedānta holds that this duality is itself an appearance — māyā, often mistranslated as illusion but better rendered as that which measures, divides, makes-appear — within a single underlying reality.
+Advaita Vedānta holds that this duality is itself an appearance.
+The Sanskrit word is māyā, often mistranslated as illusion.
+A better rendering is that which measures, divides, makes-appear within a single underlying reality.
 That reality is Brahman, and Brahman is not other than the awareness one already is.
-The Upaniṣadic mahāvākyas (great sayings) — tat tvam asi, aham brahmāsmi (I am Brahman), prajñānaṁ brahma (awareness is Brahman) — are not propositions to be believed but pointers to be directly investigated.
+The Upaniṣadic mahāvākyas (great sayings) are not propositions to be believed but pointers to be directly investigated: tat tvam asi, aham brahmāsmi (I am Brahman), and prajñānaṁ brahma (awareness is Brahman).

 Lineage and modern teachers

-Śaṅkara organised the school into the matha system — the four monastic seats that still exist today.
+Śaṅkara stands at the head of the recorded tradition, but he was preceded by Gauḍapāda, whose Māṇḍūkya-Kārikā gives the doctrine its earliest systematic form. Śaṅkara organised the school into the matha system, the four monastic seats that still exist today.
 The doctrine remained primarily monastic for a millennium.
-The twentieth century saw two unusual openings: the silent transmission of Ramana Maharshi at Tiruvannamalai, and the householder dialogues of Nisargadatta Maharaj in Bombay.
-A separate stream — the direct path of Atmananda Krishna Menon, transmitted through Jean Klein to Francis Lucille and on to Rupert Spira — reached the West through more philosophically articulate channels.
+The twentieth century saw two unusual openings.
+The first was the silent transmission of Ramana Maharshi§ at Tiruvannamalai.
+The second was the householder dialogues of Nisargadatta Maharaj§ in Bombay.
+A separate stream, the *direct path*§ of Atmananda Krishna Menon§, was transmitted through Jean Klein§ to Francis Lucille§ and on to Rupert Spira§.
+Through that line it reached the West in philosophically articulate form.

 In the index

-Almost everything in the index's non-duality cluster traces to this stream.
+Almost everything in the index's non-duality§ cluster traces to this stream.
 Spira's long-form answers, the Nisargadatta dialogues, *Being Aware of Being Aware*, Mooji's satsang, and Lucille's teaching are all watercourses of the same source.

 — end of entry —